adjust/dev-docs/docs/react-native/index.md

 :::

 :::{dropdown} Test Google Play Services integration
 To test that the Adjust SDK can receive a device's Google Advertising ID, set the log level to **verbose** and the environment to **Sandbox**.
-Start your app and record a session or an event.
+Start your app and record a {term}`session` or an event.
 The SDK logs the `gps_adid` parameter if it has read the advertising ID.

 If you're having issues retrieving the Google Advertising ID, open an issue on the SDK [GitHub repository](https://github.com/adjust/react_native_sdk) or contact <support@adjust.com>.
 :::